prawidayumia/TCPChatClientServer/README.md

 <br> Written by : Prawida Yumia (4210191005)

 <br> You can reach me through email at prawidayumia@gmail.com.
-<br>I write in some platform, but not about tech.
+<br>I write in some platform too, but not about tech.
 Not yet.